 I'm particularly interested in travel, reading, history, and cooking.

 The Cold War had a massive influence on US politics, producing legions of films, books, and simple popular interest in the superpower conflict with the USSR.
-Sometimes this could take the version of fearful movies predicting nuclear apocalypse, such as The Day After, thrillers such as the host of James Bond films, action movies such as Rambo, but they could also play out as comedies.
+Sometimes this could take the version of fearful movies predicting nuclear apocalypse, such as The Day After; thrillers, such as the host of James Bond films; and action movies, such as Rambo, but they could also play out as comedies.
 These, more than anything else, are a rich way to look at how the US viewed the world and its conflict with the USSR, and a particularly good movie in this genre is the 1957 film Silk Stockings.

-Silk Stockings' plot revolves around a Soviet composer, Boroff, in Paris who has been recruited by the American Steve Canfield to write music for his next motion picture.
-Three Soviet commissars have been tasked with retrieving him and bring him back to Moscow, but are rapidly charmed by Canfield.
+Silk Stockings' plot revolves around Soviet composer Boroff in Paris, who has been recruited by American Steve Canfield to write music for his next motion picture.
+Three Soviet commissars have been tasked with retrieving him and bringing him back to Moscow, but are rapidly charmed by Canfield.
 In response, another Soviet commissar, this time a woman, Nina "Ninotchka" Yoschenko is sent out to retrieve Boroff, a humorless and grey, but stunningly beautiful, devoted communist.
 The movie revolves around Canfield's effort to seduce her, ultimately successful, and the conversion of the Soviets to Western capitalism among the splendorous luxury of Paris—all to a heady number of dance and music pieces.

 The Call of Consumerism